 - a.
-New attached or detached unit.
-No newly constructed detached second accessory dwelling unit may have more than one bedroom, nor contain habitable space in excess of 700-1,200 square feet. - b.
+New detached unit.
+No newly constructed detached accessory dwelling unit may contain floor area in excess of 1,200 square feet. - b.
 New attached unit.
-No newly constructed attached accessory dwelling unit may contain habitable space in excess of 100% of the existing residential square footage or 1,200 square feet, whichever is less. - c.
+No newly constructed attached accessory dwelling unit may contain floor area in excess of 50% of the existing residential square footage or 1,200 square feet, whichever is less. - c.
 Internal conversion.
-A second An accessory dwelling unit created entirely by the internal conversion of an existing single family dwellingor accessory structure shall have no more than one bedroom, and shall not occupy more than 45 percent of the existing habitable space of the building, excluding the garage, nor shall it exceed 1,200 square feet. - 3.
-Height limit.
-A second A one-story accessory dwelling unit shall not exceed 16 feet.
-A two-story accessory dwelling unit shall not exceed two stories, or a maximum height of 27 feet. - 4.
+An accessory dwelling unit created entirely by the internal conversion of an existing single family dwelling shall not occupy more than 45 percent of the existing floor area of the residence, excluding the garage, nor shall it exceed 1,200 square feet, or a maximum of 1,200 square feet for detached accessory structures.

+- 3. Height limit.
+A one-story accessory dwelling unit shall not exceed a maximum height of 16 feet.
+A two-story accessory dwelling unit shall not exceed a maximum height of 27 feet. - 4.
 Lot coverage.
-A second An accessory dwelling unit shall comply with the lot coverage requirements of the applicable zoning district. - 5.
+An accessory dwelling unit shall comply with the lot coverage requirements of the applicable zoning district. - 5.
 Architectural compatibility.
-An accessory A second dwelling unit shall incorporate the same or substantially similar architectural features, building materials and colors as the main dwelling unit or compatible dwellings located on adjacent properties. - 6.
+If visible from a public street, an accessory dwelling unit shall incorporate the same or substantially similar architectural features, building materials and colors as the main dwelling unit or compatible dwellings located on adjacent properties. - 6.
 Privacy.
-A balcony, window or door of a second story accessory second-dwelling unit shall be designed to lessen privacy impacts to adjacent properties.
+A balcony, window or door of a second story accessory dwelling unit shall be designed to lessen privacy impacts to adjacent properties.
 Appropriate design techniques may include obscured glazing, window placement above eye level, screening treatments, or locating balconies, windows and doors toward the existing on-site residence. - 7.
-Permanent foundation.
-All second dwelling units shall have a permanent foundation. - 87.
 Existing development.
-A single-family dwelling must already exist on the lot or shall be constructed on the lot in conjunction with the construction of the accessory second dwelling unit. - 98.
+A single-family dwelling must already exist on the lot or shall be constructed on the lot in conjunction with the construction of the accessory dwelling unit. - 8.
 Number per lot.
-A maximum of one accessory second dwelling unit shall be permitted on any lot. - 10.
-Occupancy.
-The property shall be the primary residence of the property owner.
-The owner may occupy either the main dwelling unit or second dwelling unit as his or her principal residence.
-If the property is not the primary residence of the property owner, then only one of the two dwellings may be occupied by a tenant. - 9.
+A maximum of one accessory dwelling unit and one junior accessory dwelling unit shall be permitted on any lot. - 9.
 Parking.
 One off-street parking space is required for an accessory dwelling unit, except as set forth below.
-The off-street parking shall be permitted uncovered, compact, tandem and in setback areas, unless the review authority determines that such parking is not feasible due to specific site topographical or fire and life safety conditions.
+The off-street parking shall be permitted uncovered, compact, tandem and in setback areas, unless the review authority determines that tandem parking or parking within a setback is not feasible due to specific site or topographical or fire and life safety conditions.
 No off-street parking shall be required if one or more of the following circumstances exist: - a.
-The accessory dwelling unit is located within one-half mile of public transit.
+The accessory dwelling unit is 750 square feet or less in area. - b The accessory dwelling unit is located within one-half mile of public transit. - c.
+The accessory dwelling unit is located within a historic preservation district. - d.
+The accessory dwelling unit is part of the existing primary residence or an existing accessory structure. - e.
+When on-street parking permits are required but not offered to the occupant of an accessory dwelling unit. - f.
+When there is a car share vehicle located within one block of the accessory dwelling unit. - g.
+To qualify for an exception, the applicant must provide supporting evidence, such as a map illustrating the location of the accessory dwelling unit and its proximity to a public transit stop or car share vehicle or its location within a historic preservation district, or proof of local parking permit requirements. - h.
+If a garage, carport, or covered parking is demolished or converted in conjunction with the construction of an accessory dwelling unit, replacement parking spaces may be provided in any configuration on the lot, including as uncovered, compact, tandem parking and within a setback area.